2024-25 School Profile

 • International Baccalaureate/PLTW - 6 points

-Students must earn at least a grade of 65% or better to pass a course.
+Students must earn at least a 1.6 or better to pass a course.
 Music lessons and physical education are not included in the class ranking process.
-Under our grading system, these letter grades correspond to the following achievement levels:
+We anticipate terminating class rank for the 2025-2026 school year.

 Abbreviation Used on Transcripts